A Bayesian approach to functional regression: theory and computation: Experimentation

 \subsection{Simulations with non-Gaussian regressors}

 We performed an additional set of experiments in linear and logistic regression in which the regressors are not Gaussian processes (GPs), to see if our methods would hold up in this case.
-These experiments where run in the same conditions as those reported in the main article.
+These experiments where run in the same conditions as those reported in Section~\ref{sec:results}.